 Know what's in the wall.
 In most cases, electrical boxes and switches can be moved or rerouted relatively easily.
 But plumbing pipes and heat ducts inside the wall are cause for concern.
 If that's the case, contact a plumber and/or heating contractor to find out exactly what's involved in eliminating or moving pipes or ductwork before you start tearing out drywall.
 Apply for an electrical permit if you have to move electrical boxes or cables.

-Snap a chalk line about 12 in. out from the wall and cut a slot.
-Strip 1 ft. of ceiling drywall from one side of the wall.
-(Use shallow strokes to avoid nicking any electrical cables hidden in the ceiling.)
+- Snap a chalk line about 12 inches out from the wall and cut a slot.

 Full Scope of the Work

 DIYers are often surprised by how quickly and easily the beam part went and then how extensive the rest of the job is.
 That work generally includes drywall patching, respraying textured ceilings, entirely repainting the new room and replacing sections of wood trim.
 Usually, electrical outlets and switches need to be repositioned, which calls for rerouting cable and rewiring devices.
 If the wall contains plumbing pipes or heating vents, a plumber and a heating contractor have to be called in.
 And the finished flooring always has to be replaced.
 Be sure to consider all of these secondary expenses when calculating the cost of your project.
 Most of the materials for those items are fairly inexpensive if you do the work, but it's best to get bids ahead of time for whatever work you plan to hire out.

 - Knock out the bearing wall studs with a sledgehammer.

 - Bend over the leftover nail shanks in the bottom plate to protect your feet.

 Cut Off Nails Sticking Out of the Framing

 - Cut continuous plates and pry them free.